AdaCore/learn/courses/advanced-ada/chapters/strong_typing.rst

 Note that we also declared a separate type for the array of ordered
 chunks: :ada:`Ord_Chunks`.
 This is needed because the arrays uses a different index (:ada:`Ord_Chunk_Index`) and therefore can't be the same type as :ada:`Chunks`.
+For the same reason, we declared a separate type for the array of selected chunks: :ada:`Sel_Chunks`.

 As a side note, we're now able to include a :ada:`Dynamic_Predicate` to :ada:`Ord_Chunks` that verifies that the index stored in the each chunk matches the corresponding index of its position in the ordered array.

 This is the corresponding update to the package body: